 Revenue isn't just about selling more.
 It's about capturing the value you're already creating but not charging for.

 Most NZ small business owners hit a ceiling and assume the answer is more leads, more marketing, more hustle.
-But when we look closely at the numbers — through what we call the Revenue vs Potential lens — a different picture emerges.
+When I actually look at the numbers, through what we call the Revenue vs Potential lens, a different picture usually emerges.

 The real question isn't "how do I get more customers?"
 It's "how much revenue am I leaving on the table from the business I already have?"